Last reviewed on 6th September 2023 by Martin Alexander (Mortgage Advisor)

 Lenders aren’t all so rigid and can take your personal situation into account.
 You may have gone through a difficult time in your life such as divorce or ill health.
 This could have directly impacted your financial stability.

 With evidence of recovery, lenders can see you’ve taken financial control.
 Regaining financial stability can persuade certain lenders to see past the use of payday loans.

 If you’ve been careless with spending and incurred debts that you could have avoided, then lenders will need more to convince them to approve your mortgage.

 Will my bank give me a mortgage after using payday loans?

-The knowledge and experience of an expert advisor ensures that you’re informed of the best suited lenders to go to.
-This means you’ll have a structured approach in the quest to getting your mortgage secured, which is what you’ll need to do if you’ve had payday loans.
+The knowledge and experience of an expert can ensure that you’re informed of the best-suited lenders to go to.
+This means you’ll have a structured approach to getting your mortgage secured, which is what you’ll need to do if you’ve used payday loans.